 We may receive a commission when you use our links.
 Monkey Miles has partnered with CardRatings for our coverage of credit card products.
 Monkey Miles and CardRatings may receive a commission from card issuers.
-Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
-We appreciate you using our links!!!
+Monkey Miles is also a Senior Advisor to Bilt Rewards Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
+As an Amazon Associate I earn from qualifying purchases.

 The American Express Membership Rewards program is one of the very best in the business.
-I personally have 6 American Express cards and the best part of the program, in my opinion, is the fact that you can transfer Amex Membership Rewards into 22 different partner programs.
+I personally have 7 American Express cards and the best part of the program, in my opinion, is the fact that you can transfer Amex Membership Rewards into 22 different partner programs.
 Why?
 These programs have their own sweet spots.
 It’s utilizing points for sweet spot redemptions that make your instagram or TikTok seem like your bank account has an extra comma 🙂

 Here’s a look at all the wonderful partners of American Express Membership Rewards